magabriel/librarian/README.md

     - `episode`: the episode number.
     - `rest`: any other information left in the filename.

+Finally, the content class name for tvshows **must** be `tvshows`.

 ###### Music albums

-Files matched by `music` content type are assumed to be individual tracks in an album if they are inside a subfolder.
+Files matched by `music` content class are assumed to be individual tracks in an album if they are inside a subfolder.
 The subfolder containing the files will be copied as is.

 ### Output folders definitions